 Why can’t I use my credit cards for gambling transactions?

-What transactions does this change impact?
+What transactions does this impact?

-This change only impacts transactions made using credit cards, where we have reason to believe they are for gambling purposes.
+This only impacts transactions made using credit cards, where we have reason to believe they are for gambling purposes.

 How does the gambling restriction on credit cards work?

 Businesses that accept payment by credit card are categorised depending on the type of goods or service they provide (this is done by Mastercard and Visa, and not by HSBC).
 If we know or suspect a credit card payment is for gambling purposes because of the way the business you’re paying is categorised, it will be declined.
 We can’t guarantee we’ll block all gambling transactions and you’ll still be liable for any that do go through.
 For example, some lottery tickets are sold through supermarkets, so may not be identified as gambling transactions.

 Does this mean I cannot use my HSBC credit card for gambling overseas?